 The Habit of Hanging Lanterns

 Hanging lanterns has been a cultural characteristic of Vietnamese people since ancient times.
-Lanterns are an indispensable object in families and every year, and lantern hanging festivals are often held vigorously on Tet holidays, particularly New Year’s Eve and Mid-Autumn Festival.
-According to the researchers of the world’s cultural icons, the symbolic meaning of the lamp is associated with the meaning of light.
-The lamp is a symbol of man.
+Lanterns are often held vigorously on Tet holidays, particularly New Year’s Eve and Mid-Autumn Festival.
+According to the researchers, the symbolic meaning of the lamp is associated with the meaning of light.
 Offering a lamp to an altar also means making a dedication, placing yourself under the protection of the invisible and the gods.

 How To Make Lanterns